 Why this is especially important for women

 This we know: There’s a big gender investing gap.
-Women retire with two-thirds as much money as men and then live an average of 6–8 years longer.
+Women retire with two-thirds as much money as men and then live an average of six to eight years longer.
 There are a lot of reasons why, including the fact that women take more career breaks, get paid less, and see their salaries peak a decade earlier in their lives.
 (BTW, Ellevest’s platform takes these things into account.)